 Incorporating social emotional learning (SEL skills) into the classroom is top of this list!
 Distance learning is difficult for many reasons, however the biggest difficulty is not being able to be together as a class.
 Students today are living through the biggest educational change in history!
 We need to not only take care of their academic needs, but their social and emotional needs as well.
 SEL skills have been a big topic in education for the last few years.
 Because of this, many resources already exist to help teachers nurture these skills in their students.
 Check out our previous posts on Social Emotional learning HERE.

-At Lucky Little Learners we have created a group where teachers can collaborate, and have access to 12 months of Social Emotional lesson plans!
-Check us out at Encouraging Classroom.
-These activities can be used to build classroom community during distance learning as well as in a traditional classroom setting!
+At Lucky Little Learners we have have access to 12 months of Social Emotional lesson plans!
+Check us our at Social Emotional Curriculum.
+Activities in this curriculum can be used to build classroom community during distance learning as well as in a traditional classroom setting!

 Teachers, we know you are worried what the fall holds.
 Hopefully the tips in this post will not need to be utilized.
 Just know there are ways to create a classroom community during these strange times.
 We know you are scared for the well being of your students.
 Please know we are here, we are better together, and there is ALWAYS a way to be impactful to students.